bmackey10/the-breaking-yous/README.md

-# Getting Started with Breaking Youse App Dockerized into ec2 instance.
+# Getting Started with Breaking Yous App Dockerized into ec2 instance.
 Dockerfile is present in the repository.

 # Local startup